gvolpe/nix-config/README.md

 ![themes](imgs/theme.jpg)

+NOTE: My new NeoVim configuration is now a separate flake: https://github.com/gvolpe/neovim-flake

 ## Programs

 The `home.nix` file contains details about all the software I use, but here's a shout-out to the ones I use the most and that are customized to my needs.